darknuma/restaurant-etl/readme.md

 1. Data Ingestion:
    - Raw CSV files are loaded into PostgreSQL staging tables
+   - In Menu_items, created a serial key ID, as the primary key
    - Initial data validation and type checking
    - Error handling for data loading issues